Jack O'Shea: Senior

-Inter-provincial
+Interprovincial

-O'Shea also lined out with Munster in the inter-provincial football competition and enjoyed much success.
-He first lined out with his province in 1977 as Munster defeated Connacht in the final by 1–14 to 1–9.
-It was his first Railway Cup winners' medal and the first of two-in-a-row for Munster.
-After losing out in 1979 and 1980 O'Shea captured a third Railway Cup title in 1981.
-A one-point defeat of Connacht gave O'Shea a fourth Railway Cup winners' medal in 1982.
-He lined out for Munster on a number of occasions between then and 1991; however, he never tasted Railway Cup success again.
+O'Shea first played for Munster in the Railway Cup interprovincial football competition in 1977, with Munster defeating Connacht in the final by 1–14 to 1–9 and retaining the title the next season.
+After losing out in 1979 and 1980, O'Shea captured a third Railway Cup title in 1981 and a fourth in 1982.
+Despite representing Munster up until 1991, he never tasted Railway Cup success again.

 Internationals

-O'Shea represented Ireland in 9 International Rules Tests against Australia.
-He played 3 Tests in each of the 1984 and 1986 series, and culminated in being awarded the Harry Beitzel Medal as the outstanding player of the 1990 series.
+O'Shea represented Ireland in nine International Rules Tests against Australia.
+He played in all three Tests in each of the 1984 and 1986 series, and his international career culminated in being awarded the Harry Beitzel Medal as the outstanding player of the 1990 series.

 Managerial career

-In 1992 Jack O'Shea was appointed manager of the Mayo senior football team.
+O'Shea enjoyed a very successful club management with Walterstown GAA (County Meath) in the early 1980s.
+In 1992 he was appointed manager of the Mayo senior football team.
 His two-year period produced one Connacht title.
-However, his time as manager was not considered a success as Mayo did not reach an All-Ireland Final.
-In his first year, he won the Connacht title by beating Roscommon by 1–5 (8) to 0–7 (7).
-But Cork hammered Mayo 5–15 (30) to 0–10 (10) in the semi-final.
-In his second campaign as manager, Leitrim, led by former Mayo manager John O'Mahony, beat Mayo 0–12 (12) to 2–4 (10) in the Connacht Final.
-A poor Mayo performance produced just one point in the second half.
-Following that final, O'Shea resigned as manager, stating that he had enjoyed management but was not planning to try it again.
-He has not managed since.
+In his first year, he won the Connacht title by beating Roscommon by 1–5 to 0–7 before seeing his team heavily defeated by Cork in the All-Ireland semi-final.
+In O'Shea's second campaign as manager, Leitrim, led by former Mayo manager John O'Mahony, beat Mayo 0–12 to 2–4 in the Connacht final, after which O'Shea resigned as manager.

-Other work

-He has been a media pundit with a column in the sports section of the Irish edition of The Sunday Times.
+Views on Gaelic games

+O'Shea is a fan of the new rules other than advancing the ball 50 yards and the hooter.
+He feels Mick O'Dwyer was a "great man manager" and considered his Dublin rival Brian Mullins a "close friend".
+Players to whom O'Shea gave a particular mention in a BBC interview are: Colm McAlarney of Down, one of his "idols growing up"; Matt Connor of Offaly, one of the best ever; Peter McGinnity of Fermanagh; Greg Blaney and Conor Deegan of Down; Kerrymen Maurice Fitzgerald, John Egan, a laid back and relaxed individual but a "phenomenal player" and impossible to dispossess, Paudie Lynch – a highly versatile player from whom he learnt most – and David Clifford, whom O'Shea feels is as good as he's ever seen and the best kicker of a ball with either feet.

+O'Shea was known as a midfielder, although he occasionally lined out in the forwards at minor and U-21 level.
+He was rarely injured and he missed only one game ever for Kerry, against Clare in 1979.
+He attributes his injury record to a mixture of hard training and adequate rest, as well as being a manual worker.
+James McCartan Jnr of Down believes O'Shea was the fittest player he ever met, which echoes what Tony Scullion said about the importance to O'Shea of strengthening the hamstrings through building work.